pivotal/blog/content/post/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum.md

 CREATE ORDERED AGGREGATE stack_rows(
         text[], -- header (feature names)
         float8[] -- features (feature values)
         )
 (
     SFUNC = stack_rows,
     STYPE = text -- the key in GD used to hold the data across calls );
 ~~~

-The scoring function that is dispatched to to each segments matrix/shard of data is shown below:
+The scoring function that is dispatched to each segments matrix/shard of data is shown below:

 ~~~
-CREATE OR REPLACE FUNCTION score_keras(_model text, _data_key text) RETURNS SETOF INTEGER[]
+CREATE OR REPLACE FUNCTION score_keras(
+    _model text,
+    _data_key text
+    )
-AS
+RETURNS SETOF INTEGER[] AS
 $$
     # Begin: Workaround to import TensorFlow
     import sys